bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

     fn P(v) = sqrt(v)
     cartesian.1.xplot {f:P} 1 4 9 25 16 25

-The ``cartesian-label`` command draws a text at the location of the cartesian coord.
+The ``cartesian.1.label`` command draws a text at the location of the cartesian coord.
 The text itself is expressed via the quotation marks that must proceed the any option and all scalar values.
 Following example draw texts at location (-5,0), (-5,1) and (-5,2) of the